ankidroid/Anki-Android/FAQ.md

 ## Otherwise

 Search all your email accounts for an email from `ankiweb.net`.
 The query typically looks like `from:ankiweb.net`, but depends on your email provider.
-If you find an email, then you logged on using that email address.
+If you find an email, then you signed up to AnkiWeb using that email address.

 # Other questions